 But, as any person who takes a day trip from Prague can attest, the Czech Republic is more than Prague.
 Other destinations include castles, medieval towns, and spa centers.
 Czech Republic World Heritage sites showcase the best of the Czech Republic's heritage.

-No matter what region of the Czech Republic a visitor finds herself, Czech culture provides plenty of opportunities to celebrate throughout the year, and Czech souvenirs show pride in Czech traditions.
+No matter what region of the Czech Republic you visit, Czech culture provides plenty of opportunities to celebrate throughout the year, and Czech souvenirs show pride in Czech traditions.

 Poland occupies a location in the north of the East/East Central European region.
 This culturally rich, easy-to-get-around destination is a traveler's dream with big cities and small towns tucked into every corner of the country, each with a unique heritage to share.